At Rivier University, our Disability Services staff are here to help you secure the accommodations you need to succeed academically.

 - A description of specific accommodation requests based on clear and specific evidence of a disability, including a description of the related functional limitations and a list of the tests and techniques used to arrive at the diagnosis

-- For students with medical disabilities, appropriate documentation from a physician will be sufficient
+- If you have medical disabilities, appropriate documentation from a physician will be sufficient

-Please note that testing must be included; the University does not grant accommodations solely based on Individual Education Plans, letters from special education teachers, or notes from tutors.
+Please note that the University does not grant accommodations solely based on Individual Education Plans, letters from special education teachers, or notes from tutors.
+Official testing must be included.

-While Rivier University does not provide testing for the identification of learning disabilities, students who suspect they may have a disability may meet with the Coordinator of Disability Services to discuss options for testing by an outside agency.
+While Rivier University does not provide testing for the identification of learning disabilities, if you suspect you may have a disability, you may meet with the Coordinator of Disability Services to discuss options for testing by an outside agency.
 Rivier University is not responsible for the cost of the testing.

 - Audio taping lectures